danielgolliher/lincolnsquared/index.md

 # Support

-The Department of Sanitation gives me free litter basket liners, but if you want to help me buy gloves and other items there's always Venmo.
+The Department of Sanitation gives me free litter basket liners, but if you want to help me buy gloves and other items there's always Venmo (@Daniel-Golliher).

 <a href="https://venmo.com/u/daniel-golliher" target="_blank"> <img src="/venmo-button.png" alt="Support me with Venmo"> </a>